White coats, black lives: Hundreds of health professionals rally for racial equality

 “When George Floyd was on the ground — begging for his life, no oxygen flowing to his brain, his neck compressed — he cried out and said, ‘I can’t breathe,’” she said.
 “When he did that, every health care professional around the nation heard him, and that is why we are here today.”

 Medical professionals were encouraged to wear their work clothes at White Coats 4 Black Lives, an event aimed at calling attention to racial bias and disparities in health care.
-Zapata, a pediatrician and assistant professor with UW-Madison School of Medicine and Public Health, was among hundreds who looked the part for the rally and march around the Wisconsin State Capitol.
+Zapata, a pediatrician and assistant professor with UW-Madison School of Medicine and Public Health, was among hundreds who looked the part in the rally and march around the Capitol.

 The event was organized by the Madison chapter of the Student National Medical Association, a student-led organization focused on supporting minority medical students and underserved communities.

-In front of a mural depicting George Floyd and Malcom X on the side of the Wisconsin Veterans Museum, participants displayed signs reading "Nurses for Black Lives Matter," "Stop killing my patients," and "White supremacy is a pandemic."
+In front of a mural depicting George Floyd and Malcolm X on the side of the Wisconsin Veterans Museum, participants displayed signs reading “Nurses for Black Lives Matter,” “Stop killing my patients“ and “White supremacy is a pandemic.”
 Almost all participants wore masks, but social distancing was poorly maintained in the center of the crowd.

-Speakers included Dr. Ryan Westergaard, chief medical officer of the state Bureau of Communicable Disease.
-He said that the spread of COVID-19 has "shown us that social inequalities beget health inequalities."
+Speakers included Dr. Ryan Westergaard, chief medical officer for the state Bureau of Communicable Disease.
+He said the spread of COVID-19 has “shown us that social inequalities beget health inequalities.”

 “As of yesterday, we knew of at least 169 deaths from COVID-19 among black Wisconsin residents,” he said.
 “To break this down as an epidemiologist, that comes to about 43 deaths per 100,000 population.
 The rate of COVID-19 deaths among white residents is 9 per 100,000, which means that being black in Wisconsin increases your risk of dying from COVID-19 by 450%.”